 Do you use a teabag dipped in hot water to make your tea?
 There are a lot of flavors you’re losing out on, and you’ll need to get a teapot.
-For the year 2021, we’ve compiled a list of the top 10 Japanese teapots.
+For the year 2022, we’ve compiled a list of the 10 best Japanese teapots.

 We are a community of international passionate gourmet kitchen hobbyists.
 We research, test, burn things, and educate around what matters in the home kitchen.